Georges Bergé

 Georges Roger Pierre Bergé (3 January 1909 – 15 September 1997) was a French Army general who served during World War II.
 He enlisted in the Free French Forces, where he took command of the 1re compagnie de chasseurs parachutistes (1st Parachute Chaser Company).
 He is mentioned by David Stirling as one of the co-founders of the Special Air Service (SAS).
-In Britain and Egypt he organised the training for Allied agents sent to France and led the first airborne mission in occupied France, named Operation Savannah.
+In Britain and Egypt, he organised the training for Allied agents sent to France and led the first airborne mission in occupied France, named Operation Savannah.
 He fought in Syria and Crete.
-After his capture by the Germans he was imprisoned in Colditz Castle.
+After his capture by the Germans, he was imprisoned in Colditz Castle.

 Biography

 Youth

-Georges Bergé was born on January 1909 in Belmont, in the Gers département, France.
+Georges Bergé was born in January 1909 in Belmont, in the Gers département, France.
 He was drafted in 1929, and incorporated in the 24th infantry regiment in Mont-de-Marsan, where he trained as a reserve officer.
 In April 1930, he demobilised as a second lieutenant.
 In 1933, he eventually chose a military career and integrated l'école de l'Infanterie et des Chars (Infantry and tanks school) in Saint-Maixent.
 He became a lieutenant in 1934.